Australia: An Increasingly Global Approach

 - The Asia/Pacific Group on Money Laundering (APG) – the FATF-style regional body for the Asia-Pacific region.

 The APG consists of 41 member jurisdictions, 11 of which are also permanent members of the FATF.
 These core members are Australia, China, Hong Kong, the United States, Canada, Japan, Korea, Singapore, Malaysia, India and New Zealand.
 All members of the APG commit to implementing the international standards against money laundering set out in the recommendations of the FATF.
-The APG mutual evaluations or ‘peers review’ process involves site visits conducted by rotating teams consisting of APG legal, financial and law enforcement experts.
+The APG mutual evaluations or ‘peer review’ process involves site visits conducted by rotating teams consisting of APG legal, financial, and law enforcement experts.
 These teams attend upon the jurisdiction of fellow APG members for the purpose of testing their levels of technical compliance with AML standards, as set by the FATF, as well as AMF/CTF effectiveness.
-In addition to the mutual evaluation attendance on Vietnam in November 2019, the APG has recently commenced evaluations of Japan and Korea (jointly with the FATF) as well as Tonga.
+Twenty-five reports were generated by the third round of the APG mutual evaluations process, between 2015 and 2019.

 Australia is a permanent APG co-chair.
-The chair position is currently held by Deputy Commissioner Ian McCartney of the AFP.
-The current rotating chair is Bangladesh, whose chair is held by Abu Hena Mohammad Razee Hassan, head of the Bangladesh Financial Intelligence Unit.
+The current joint co-chair is occupied by Malaysia.
 The secretariat offices of the APG are located in Sydney, Australia.

-Of particular concern to international law enforcement is the proliferation of Bitcoin and other cryptocurrency transactions, which are widely considered to be used for illegal purposes.
+Of particular concern to international law enforcement is the proliferation of Bitcoin and other cryptocurrency transactions, which are considered to be used in many instances for illegal purposes.
 The anonymity that exists in the cryptocurrency realm is what makes it difficult for law enforcement agencies to identify and track users.

-Under the legislative amendments, AUSTRAC now monitors all digital currency exchanges within Australia’s borders with the aim of ensuring that the transactions are not being used for money laundering or terrorism-related activities.
-AUSTRAC will do this by requiring all digital currency exchange providers operating in Australia to register with AUSTRAC and meet the Australian government’s AML/CTF obligations.
-Digital currency exchange providers will have to collect information to establish a customer’s identity, monitor transactional activity, and report to AUSTRAC transactions or activity that is suspicious or involves amounts of cash over A$10,000.
+Under the amendments to the Anti-Money Laundering and Counter-Terrorism Financing Act, which came into effect in 2018, AUSTRAC now monitors all digital currency exchanges within Australia’s borders with the aim of ensuring that the transactions are not being used for money laundering or terrorism-related activities.
+AUSTRAC does this by requiring all digital currency exchange providers operating in Australia to register with AUSTRAC and meet the Australian government’s AML/CTF obligations.
+Digital currency exchange providers have to collect information to establish a customer’s identity, monitor transactional activity, and report to AUSTRAC transactions or activity that is suspicious or involves amounts of cash over A$10,000.
 As a result of the legislative amendments, digital currencies are treated in the same way as physical cash in a bank with regard to money laundering and activities suspected to be linked to terrorism financing.

 Any company caught operating an unregistered digital exchange will be held criminally liable.
-The penalties start at a two-year jail term or a fine of A$105,000 for failure to register, and range up to seven years in jail; and, for more serious offences, a A$2.1 million fine for corporations or a A$420,000 fine for individuals.
-The introduction of these new regulations will enhance the abilities of the Australian government to more comprehensively investigate emerging crimes such as money laundering through the use of cryptocurrency, as well as cybercrime, on an international scale.
+The penalties start at a two-year jail term or a fine of A$111,000 for failure to register, and range up to seven years in jail; and, for more serious offences, a A$2.22 million fine for corporations or a A$444,000 fine for individuals.
+The use of this legislative framework enhances the ability of the Australian government to more comprehensively investigate emerging crimes, such as money laundering through the use of cryptocurrency, as well as cybercrime, on an international scale.